asteroid-team/asteroid/README.md

 easily.
-* __Reproducibility.__ Recipes provide an easy way to reproduce results with data preparation, system design, training and evaluation in a same script.
+* __Reproducibility.__ Recipes provide an easy way to reproduce results with data preparation, system design, training and evaluation in a single script.
 This is an essential tool for the community !

 [comment]: <> (Badge)